NethServer/docs/administrator-manual/en/hotsync.rst

 .. warning::

    For a correct restore, it's suggested to configure HotSync on two identical servers or two servers with same network cards number, name and position.
-If you restore master on a not identical slave server you can encounter some problems and you'll have to fix it consulting troubleshooting section.
+If the master and slave servers differ, the restore procedure may behave unexpectedly (see :ref:`hostync-troubleshooting-section`).

 HotSync aims to reduce downtime in case of failure, syncing your |product| with another one, that will be manually activated in case of master server failure.